rahulhaque/laravel-filepond/README.md

 - Third party storage support.
 - Chunk upload with upload resume capability.
 - Global server side validation for temporary files.
-- Controller level validation before moving the files to permanent location.
+- Controller level validation before moving the temporary files to permanent location.
 - Artisan command to clean up temporary files and folders after they have expired.

 **Attention:** People who are already using version less than < 1.3.8 are requested to update the `./config/filepond.php` file when upgrading as the newer version contains significant changes.